MelSumner/continuousaccessibility/README.md

 Content by Melanie Sumner unless otherwise noted.

-It’s fine to use the content if you give credit.
+To use any of the content here, please file an issue or contact me via email.